 Fun fact: you don’t actually need a website to have an online business when you’re just starting out!

-What you do need are a way to:
+What you do need is a way to:

 - capture email addresses